Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity

 \section{Abstract}

 Highly accurate models of the gravitational-wave signal from coalescing compact binaries are built by completing analytical computations of the binary dynamics with non-perturbative information from numerical relativity (NR) simulations.
-Recent developments have shown how to translate the classical scattering function of two gravitationally interacting bodies into a corresponding effective-one-body interaction potential $w^{eob}$.
-In this paper we present four sets of NR simulations of equal-mass black hole binaries that undergo strong-field scattering: (i) we reproduce and extend the nonspinning simulations first presented in [Damour \textit{et al.}, Phys.Rev.D 89 (2014) 8, 081503], (ii) we compute two suites of nonspinning simulations at higher energies, probing stronger field interactions, (iii) we present a series of spinning simulations including, for the first time, unequal-spin configurations.
-Comparing the NR scattering angles to analytical predictions based on state-of-the-art post-Minkowskian (PM) calculations, and their resummed description via a spin-dependent, radiation-reacted, interaction potential $w^{eob}$, we find excellent agreement for both nonspinning and spinning configurations.
+In this paper we present four sets of NR simulations of equal-mass black hole binaries that undergo strong-field scattering: (i) we reproduce and extend the nonspinning simulations first presented in [Damour \textit{et al.}, Phys.Rev.D 89 (2014) 8, 081503], (ii) we compute two suites of nonspinning simulations at higher energies, probing stronger field interactions, (iii) we present a series of \textit{spinning} simulations including, for the first time, unequal-spin configurations.
+When comparing the NR scattering angles to analytical predictions based on state-of-the-art post-Minkowskian (PM) calculations, we find that PM-expanded scattering angles show poor convergence towards NR data.
+By contrast, a resummed computation of scattering angles via a spin-dependent, radiation-reacted, effective-one-body potential shows excellent agreement for both nonspinning and spinning configurations.